Sep 9, 2013 |

 GRADE is looking at four different types of drugs – all FDA approved and recommended by the American Diabetes Association – that could be used next with metformin.

 Right now, it’s not clear which combination of two drugs is best for controlling diabetes in a given individual.
 GRADE researchers at 37 sites across the U.S. hope to find an answer.

-To learn more about donating blood, follow us on Twitter @HealthyMoments.
+To learn more, follow us on Twitter @HealthyMoments.
 This is Dr. Griffin Rodgers with the NIH.